OZEV eligible Solar compatible

 Your real savings come from your energy tariff, not the charger itself.
 Scheduled charging on an off-peak tariff can cut your costs a lot.

 It is worth comparing EV tariffs before you buy.
-The right one can save you hundreds a year, especially if you charge overnight most of the time.
+The right one can make a real difference to your annual charging costs, especially if you charge overnight most of the time.

 Warranty Cover And Long-Term Ownership

-Pod Point offers a five-year warranty, which is reassuring if you plan to keep the charger through a few cars.
+Pod Point offers a 3-year warranty as standard, extended to 5 years on the Pod Drive plan, which is reassuring if you plan to keep the charger through a few cars.

 Do not just look at the years, though.
 Check what is actually covered, how claims work, and if install problems are included.